 Anyone who invests their time and money into their hair wants to preserve that hue for as long as possible.
 Sure, you probably suds up with a color-safe shampoo and conditioner, but have you given that much thought to the rest of your hair products?
 Shop for a dry shampoo that’s marked as color safe to keep your color game strong.

-In search an amazing shampoo/conditioner combo for when you actually do feel like washing your hair?
+Dry shampoo is so beneficial in a pinch for those in-between wash days.
+In search of an amazing shampoo/conditioner combo for when you actually do feel like washing your hair?
 Get started with your custom formula by taking the Prose consultation here.

 What does your hair need to thrive?
 Take the consultation to find your formulas.